Signatures of infinite randomness in transport properties of disordered spin chains: Features of the conductivity distribution

 \section{Features of the conductivity distribution~}

 In this section, we obtain analytical expressions for the average and standard deviation of the spin conductivity distribution.
 This distribution will be confronted against a numerical implementation of the SDRG method and a numerical exact diagonalization in the next section.
 Our main result is that, while both the average and standard deviation decrease throughout the SDRG flow, the average decreases\emph{ faster}, implying that the distribution broadens indefinitely.
 In other words, the infinite randomness fixed point is reflected in the conductivity distribution as well, which becomes arbitrarily broad.
 This is not surprising, as the DC conductivity (or conductance) distribution of one-dimensional disordered non-interacting quantum particles is known to be extremely broad~\cite{Anderson1980,Abrikosov1981}.
 As a consequence, at low energies, the average \emph{does not} give a reliable indicator of the phase of the system.
 Rather, one should look at the typical or the geometric average of the conductivity as the correct diagnostic tool~\cite{Anderson1980}.
+In addition, since, as we will show, the conductivity distribution can be obtained directly from the universal fixed-point distributions of couplings, it is also universal.

 The first step of the calculation is to compute the matrix elements in the Kubo formula, Eq.~\eqref{eq:Kubo-formula-renorm}.
 For that, we have to highlight some important ingredients.
 First, generically, after the initial transient, the system flows towards a fixed point completely described by one set of random couplings.
-For the XXZ case, these variables are $J_{j}^{\perp}$ as the $J_{j}^{\parallel}$ flow to zero at the RSP considered here, with the exception of the SU(2)-symmetric point $J_{j}^{\perp}=J_{j}^{\parallel}$, which is described by a single set of couplings from the beginning.
+For the XXZ case, these variables are $J_{j}^{\perp}$ as the $\Delta_{j}$ flow to zero at the RSP considered here, with the exception of the SU(2)-symmetric point $\Delta_{j}=1$, which is described by a single set of couplings from the beginning.
 As for the SU(2)-symmetric spin-$S$ chains, the angular fixed points (in the $S=1$ case, there is only one angle $\theta=\theta_{\text{FP}}$) fix the \emph{ratio} of distinct couplings and the distribution of couplings can again be described by a single parameter~\cite{quitoprb2016}.
 Let us call this generic coupling $K_{j}$.

 Second, we point out that the $S_z$ spin current is one component of a vector in spin space (the other components being the $S_x$ and $S_y$ spin currents).
 In fact, it is the zeroth component of a rank-1 irreducible spherical tensor.
 Thus, from the Wigner-Eckart theorem~\cite{cohen1977quantum,Edmondsbook}, its only non-vanishing matrix elements are between states whose total spins differ by 1.
 In other words, if the ground state in the matrix elements of Eq.~\eqref{eq:Kubo-formula} has spin $\tilde{S}$, then only excited states with spin $\tilde{S}\pm1$ will contribute.
 For a singlet ground state, only the triplet is accessed.